 If not using immediately, store in the refrigerator in a sealed container until ready to use.
 I use any leftover pineapple to make a delicious Pineapple Habanero Salsa.

-In a small un-oiled sauté pan, add the shaved coconut.
+In a small un-oiled sauté pan, add the shaved or shredded coconut.

 Sauté on medium heat until slightly browned, stirring frequently.